MousumiAria/EnergyConsumptionAnalysis_EuropeanHouseholds/README.md

 4. Comparative Analysis:

-i)Scatter Plots: Compare two countries in terms of their energy consumption patterns to spot outliers or interesting patterns.

-ii)Waterfall Chart: If there's a significant change in a country's energy consumption from one year to the next, use this chart to break down the contributing factors (like increase in electricity usage, decrease in gas, etc.).
+Waterfall Chart: If there's a significant change in a country's energy consumption from one year to the next, use this chart to break down the contributing factors (like increase in electricity usage, decrease in gas, etc.).

 5. Year-on-Year Growth:

-i)Percent Change Calculation: Showcase the YoY growth rate for each type of fuel in each country.
+Percent Change Calculation: Showcase the YoY growth rate for each type of fuel in each country.

 6. Top and Bottom Analysis: